SciRuby/sciruby.com/source/_posts/2012-12-07-how-to-use-nmatrix-shortcuts.md

 	linspace(0, pi, 100)         # A vector of 100 values from 0 to pi, inclusive.
 Only works with NVector.

 The method names are mostly from MATLAB.
 In the future, when more functionality is added, we'll try to create a more "Ruby-like" feel to the API.
-But as these shortcuts do very primitive tasks, there isn't much room to improvement. (prove me wrong, please!)
+But as these shortcuts do very primitive tasks, there isn't any obvious room for improvement.
+(Feel free to prove us wrong, however!)

 I'll create a separate wiki page for the shortcuts to be able to organize and put more information about how to use them.
-But I want to create a better RDoc documentation for NMatrix - so the full API will probably be referenced there.
-I'll post a new article here when something along these lines is done.
+But I want to create a better RDoc documentation for NMatrix — so the full API will probably be referenced there.
+I'll write a new blog post here when something along these lines is done.

 ## Examples

-First, let's try normalizing the columns of a NMatrix.
+First, let's try normalizing the columns of an NMatrix.

 	require 'nmatrix'